-In addition to the above pledged loan between the Company and its Parent company, additional upstream loans to the Parent company amount to €1,000k, carrying interest at a rate of 4% per annum and repayable by April 2019.
+In addition to the above pledged loan between the Company and its Parent company, additional upstream loans to the Parent company amount to €1,000k, carrying interest at a rate of 4% per annum and repayable by December 2021.
+Related expected credit losses arising on tis loan are set out in note 29.5.3.